dylanR96/individuellt_projekt_Airbean_API/README.md

 Go to the "Body" tab (in Postman or Insomnia).
 Select "JSON" as the format.
 Paste your JSON structure into the json field.

+To create an order add the id, title, description and price to the body.
+To create the order as a user, login as the user, and add the key userID and the value your user id to the params.

 Example of JSON structure for creating several orders: